mcneel/developer.rhino3d.com/content/en/guides/compute/compute-net-getting-started/index.md

 #### Include RhinoCompute.cs in the project

-RhinoCompute.cs is a the package which adds the methods to call into the compute server.
+RhinoCompute.cs is a package which adds the methods to call into the compute server.
 It is organized similar to RhinoCommon calls.

-1. Download the [RhinoCompute.cs source file](https://compute.rhino3d.com/sdk/csharp) from compute.rhino3d.com into the project folder.
+1. Download the [RhinoCompute.cs source file](https://github.com/mcneel/compute.rhino3d/blob/7.x/src/compute.geometry/RhinoCompute.cs) from compute.rhino3d.com into the project folder.
 2. Using the *Project* pulldown > *Add Existing Item...*
-3. Select the [RhinoCompute.cs source file](https://compute.rhino3d.com/sdk/csharp) to add it to the project.
+3. Select the [RhinoCompute.cs source file](https://github.com/mcneel/compute.rhino3d/blob/7.x/src/compute.geometry/RhinoCompute.cs) to add it to the project.

 Changes that were made:

-- The [RhinoCompute.cs source file](https://compute.rhino3d.com/sdk/csharp) are installed in your project.
+- The [RhinoCompute.cs source file](https://github.com/mcneel/compute.rhino3d/blob/7.x/src/compute.geometry/RhinoCompute.cs) are installed in your project.
-- The [RhinoCompute.cs source file](https://compute.rhino3d.com/sdk/csharp) helper functions are available to the project.
+- The [RhinoCompute.cs source file](https://github.com/mcneel/compute.rhino3d/blob/7.x/src/compute.geometry/RhinoCompute.cs) helper functions are available to the project.

 ## The first use of Compute